What Do Ambulance Driver or Attendant Do?

 - EMS Medic (Emergency Medical Services Medic)

-- Emergency Medical Vehicle Operator
+- Emergency Vehicle Operator

-Job Outlook for Ambulance Drivers and Attendants
+Is There Job Demand for Ambulance Drivers and Attendants?

 The states with the most job growth for Ambulance Driver or Attendant are Arizona, New York, and Utah.
 Watch out if you plan on working in Missouri, Wyoming, or Mississippi.
 These states have the worst job growth for this type of profession.

-Ambulance Driver or Attendant Salary
+What is the Average Salary of an Ambulance Driver or Attendant

-Ambulance Drivers and Attendants make between $19,350 and $42,590 a year.
+The typical yearly salary for Ambulance Drivers and Attendants is somewhere between $19,350 and $42,590.

 Ambulance Drivers and Attendants who work in Nevada, New York, or Mississippi, make the highest salaries.